 Trout Lake Events

 A number of events take place at Trout Lake, both in the park and at the community centre.
 Major events include National Indigenous People’s Day on June 21st each year.
-Smaller events include Music on the Bow performances (as listed above), as well as seasonal events (like on Family Day, at Easter and other holidays and special occasions).
+Smaller events include Music on the Bow performances, as well as seasonal events (like on Family Day, at Easter and other holidays and special occasions).

 Music on the Bow at Trout Lake